 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Central Pacific Financial Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CPF stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how CPF stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Central Pacific Financial Corp. is a Hawaii-based bank holding company with approximately $6.6 billion in assets.
 Central Pacific Bank, its primary subsidiary, operates 32 branches (four of which remain temporarily closed to protect the health and wellbeing of the Company's employees and customers from COVID-19) and 75 ATMs in the state of Hawaii, as of September 30, 2020.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)